Soh1382/srlab.github.io/src/content/blogs/most-used-react-hooks.md

 ## Mini case study: the dashboard that quietly attacked its own API

 We had an internal dashboard that displayed queue health, recent jobs, and a couple of charts.
-It wasn’t glamorous, but it was always open on someone’s second monitor — the exact kind of thing that turns a small inefficiency into an all-day drain.
+It wasn’t glamorous, but it was always open on someone’s second monitor, the exact kind of thing that turns a small inefficiency into an all-day drain.

 We got it wrong at first.